matthiasbuchner/matthiasbuchner.github.io/content/page/register.md

 - If you decide to join, it is at your own risk.
 - The route is not marked, we will have to orientate ourselves.
 - Some of us plan to hike 100 km or 24 hours, which ever comes first.
 But you are welcome to join for ***just*** 25 km or 50 km!
+- We have a Whatsapp group where you can get the latest updates and ask questions.

 ***What ifs***
 - If you need to drop the group and go home, you can walk to the nearest train station or take a taxi to the station or home.